(part 2 in a series of 3)

 Author

 Lisa Raymond is the owner and creative genius of Visibly Media.
-She has been in graphic and website design for over 25 consecutive years, social media management & marketing since 2007, married over 30 years, 4 children, 4 grandbabies, and Queen in her organized realm of chaos!
+She has worked in graphic and website design since 1997, social media management & marketing since 2007, live streaming & podcast management since 2020, married over 30 years, 4 children, 4 grandbabies, and Queen in her organized realm of chaos!
 Lisa & Visibly Media do not use any AI in the creation of marketing strategies, posts, and graphics.